foucar/CASS/INSTALL.md

 ## Achims resort routine  {#achimresorter}
-Please contact Achims Czasch to get the latest version of the resort routine.
+Please contact [Achim Czasch](mailto:czasch@roentdek.com) to get the latest version of the resort routine.
 Be adviced that the CASS interface might have to be adapted to the latest version.